sirikothe/gotextfsm/README.md

 ### Option 2 - Example code to handle the output

-You can also marshal the resulting dict to json (or yaml) if that make is easier for you to handle the output.
+You can also marshal the resulting dict to json (or yaml) if that makes it easier for you to handle the output.

 ```go
 	str, err := json.Marshal(parser.Dict)